 - Act critically as process and system transformers, innovating and producing technologies applicable to the future needs of science and society.

 – Future Planning

-In order to keep its evolution, the program considers the following points as a priority on future planning:
+For maintaining its evolution, the program considers the following issues as priorities in future planning:

-- To increase the flow of student’s graduations, being careful with deadlines of joint publishing with students.
+- Increase the flow of students’ degrees, with attention to the deadlines for joint publication with students.